For Recruiters

 Keywords are marked with a hashtag ( # ) before the word.
 These words must appear in a candidate's resume, making it easier to locate individuals with particular skills, experience, or expertise.
 You can include multiple keywords to refine your search.

-For example: If you are looking for a designer with experience in a specific tool, describe the candidate and add the desired tool as a keyword: "Graphic designer with experience in #figma"
+For example: If you are looking for a designer with experience in a specific tool, describe the candidate and add the desired tool as a keyword:

 Context

-Our search technology goes beyond simple keyword matching.
+Our search engine goes beyond simple keyword matching.
 It understands the context of your query and looks for candidates whose experience aligns with your needs—even if they haven't used the exact words you're searching for.
 This helps uncover talent that might otherwise slip through the cracks, ensuring you find the best fit for your role.

 For example: If you're looking for a marketing specialist with experience in social media strategy, you might not find someone with that exact expertise.
 However, our search engine will identify candidates with related skills, like content marketing or digital advertising, that could be just as valuable.